MVIC-DAI/UVAPM/README.md

 ```bash
 python render_3d_face.py --albedo_map path/to/albedo_map.png --output_path path/to/save/render
 ```
+The code will be uploaded after the article is officially accepted.
 ## Results

 Our method generates high-quality UV albedo maps with fine details, as shown in the examples below: